TobbeTripitaka/agrid/README.md

  - Software Meta-paper
  - More code

-The code can be uses as a package, or as snippets to import to any project.
+---

-With some magic functions:
+This shared code can be used as a package or just copy and paste snippets into your project.
+I've tried to keep the dependencies to a minimum and let the functions be rather independent.

 Future development: